Le Sage's theory of gravitation: Porosity of matter

 A basic prediction of the theory is the extreme porosity of matter.
 As supposed by Fatio and Le Sage in 1690/1758 (and before them, Huygens) matter must consist mostly of empty space so that the very small particles can penetrate the bodies nearly undisturbed and therefore every single part of matter can take part in the gravitational interaction.
 This prediction has been (in some respects) confirmed over the course of the time.
 Indeed, matter consists mostly of empty space and certain particles like neutrinos can pass through matter nearly unhindered.
-However, the image of elementary particles as classical entities who interact directly, determined by their shapes and sizes (in the sense of the net structure proposed by Fatio/Le Sage and the equisized spheres of Isenkrahe/Darwin), is not consistent with current understanding of elementary particles.
-The Lorentz/Thomson proposal of electrical charged particles as the basic constituents of matter is inconsistent with current physics as well.
+However, the image of elementary particles as classical entities that interact directly, determined by their shapes and sizes (in the sense of the net structure proposed by Fatio/Le Sage and the equisized spheres of Isenkrahe/Darwin), is not consistent with current understanding of elementary particles.
+The Lorentz/Thomson proposal of electrically charged particles as the basic constituents of matter is inconsistent with current physics as well.